PgBouncer

 The pooler will return the connection to the pool as soon as the first request is processed — transactions with multiple statements will abort, the pooler will return an error.

-This mode allows more client connections than in transaction mode.
-The mode is suitable if it is known that each transaction is limited to only one request (AUTOCOMMIT is enabled).
+This mode allows you to use more client connections than in transaction mode.
+This mode is suitable if it is known that each transaction is limited to only one request (AUTOCOMMIT enabled).

-If you select transaction mode, please see the limitations of this mode.
+If you select transaction mode, familiarize yourself with the limitations of this mode.

-3. In the Connection Pooler box, click Change and select the pooling mode.
+- In the Connection Pooler block, click Edit and select a pooling mode.

 Change pool size

-3. In the Connection Pooler block, click Modify and change the pool size.
+- In the Connection Pooler block, click Edit and change the pool size.